TL;DR - Quick Facts

 CVE-2025-6218 Overview

 On December 9, 2025, CISA added CVE-2025-6218 to its Known Exploited Vulnerabilities (KEV) catalog with a mandatory remediation deadline of December 30 for federal agencies.
-This WinRAR path traversal vulnerability (CVSS 7.8) has been actively exploited by multiple nation-state threat actors since at least July 2025—six months before CISA’s listing.
+This WinRAR path traversal vulnerability (CVSS 7.8) was disclosed in June 2025 and patched in 7.12.

 If you’re an IT manager, you’ve probably had this conversation: “Why is WinRAR still installed on half our machines?”
 The answer is usually some combination of “legacy workflows,” “vendor requirements,” and “nobody’s gotten around to replacing it.”